toladata/Knowledgebase/steps-to-get-started/preparing-for-toladata.md

 Thinking of joining the TolaData crew?
-Here's how to better prepare your team to embrace TolaData!
+Here's how to prepare your team to embrace TolaData!

 At its core, TolaData requires teams to have a strong foundation for monitoring and evaluation \(M&E\), have program management in place and practices/processes established that promote data quality.
 Depending on the current capacity of the country team, the preparation to be TolaData ready, prior to actually rolling out the system, can be the bulk of the work.
 This would include supporting teams to improve their M&E and program management practices.